 If you do not receive financial support, or if you need to supplement this support, you could take up employment.
 Students in France are permitted to work up to 964 hours a year.
 Another option is to take out a bank loan in the UK, but this would need to be paid back regardless of your ability to do so.

 If you decide to study in France, you can ship your luggage there with Send My Bag.
 This will help you quickly set up home in France and allow you to get on with discovering your new surroundings.
 Click here to learn more about shipping to France.
 You can also visit our student shipping page to find about more about student removals and how to receive your student discount.
+Take a look at our travel essentials checklist to make sure you have packed everything you need for your time abroad.

 If France isn't your thing, why not look into the possibility of studying in Spain or Germany?
+If your only language is English you could consider taking a degree course in Europe that is taught in English.

 For most UK students, time spent in Europe is restricted to a third year abroad, usually as part of the Erasmus+ scheme or a language assistantship.
 But a significant number of students are choosing to complete their full degree course in a university on mainland Europe.